 (f) The date upon which the checks and tests prescribed in paragraphs (a) and (b) of this Regulation are carried out and the date and details of emergency steering drills carried out under paragraph (d) of this Regulation, shall be recorded in the log book as may be prescribed by the Administration.

-[Schedule 6 omitted under the Reprints Act 1984 s.
-7(4)(g).]
+[Schedule 6 deleted: No. 24 of 2023 s.
+100.]

 Notes